 - 1. Is prescribed an Antibiotic, GI and Related Agent for the treatment of a diagnosis that is indicated in the U.S. Food and Drug Administration (FDA)-approved package labeling OR a medically accepted indication; AND - 2.
 Is age-appropriate according to FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 3.
-Is prescribed a dose and duration of therapy that is consistent with FDAapproved package labeling, nationally recognized compendia, or peer-reviewed medical literature; AND - 4.
-For Dificid (fidaxomicin) for the treatment of Clostridioides difficile infection (CDI), one of the following: - a.
-Has at least one of the following factors associated with a high risk for recurrence of CDI:
+Is prescribed a dose and duration of therapy that is consistent with FDA-approved package labeling, nationally recognized compendia, or peer-reviewed medical literature: AND - 4.
+For Dificid (fidaxomicin) for the treatment of Clostridioides difficile infection (CDI), one of the following: